-Market Watch: Why shares have bounced back
+Market Watch: What next for the sharemarket?

 That might also determine how things hold up from here.

-Around the world the average fall for equity markets had been about 35 per cent across four weeks in March, Taylor said.
+Around the world, the average fall for equity markets had been about 35 per cent across four weeks in March, Taylor said.

 READ MORE: